tmccall025-cmd/McCall.Project.2/README.md

 -numbers from 0-999 not included in the data file -random search results
 -minimum, maximum, median and mode
 All work presented is my own.
+Any contributions from anyone else has been removed for academic integrity.